jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Notifications.md

 For external systems that should send Jigx notifications you can use Webhooks provided by the Jigx platform.

-Reach out to the <a href="" target="_blank">Jigx Support</a> team to receive the technical details and security credentials for your organization to get started with Webhooks.
+Reach out to the *Jigx Support team* to receive the technical details and security credentials for your organization to get started with Webhooks.
 :::

 :::hint{type="info"}
-You can find the above examples in the <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/guide-notifications" target="_blank">*jigx-samples* app</a> on Github.
+You can find the above examples in the [jigx-samples app](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/guide-notifications) on Github.
 :::

 ## Examples and code snippets